rado84-github/openwith-waterfox-linux/README.md

 The main thing you need from here is the '.py' file which was permanently fixed to work with Waterfox, unless they change the browser name again.

 I suppose I could try to make it work with Waterfox Classic but I don't have this browser and no way of knowing whether OW will work AT ALL with the Classic version.

+For Windows: if you want fix for Windows, I'll need the python file for Windows because I don't have it.
+You could open a request as an issue and upload the file for Windows.
+Then I'll fix it there too and I'll add it to this repository.